LSSTDESC/DC2_grid_scripts/README.md

 ----------------
 Everything described above is the old method for running ImSim, based on a manual installation of ImSim and its dependencies on CVMFS.
 It is also possible to run it in a container via Singularity.

-Currently, the main submission script has not been updated to support containers yet, but there is a test script that supports them.
-This is submit_visit_container.py.
+The main submission script (jobmanager.py) has been updated to support containers.
+There is also a test script that supports them, submit_visit_container.py.
 It works just the same as submit_visit.py but runs ImSim in a Singularity container.

 It depends on a few additional files that are used on the worker node: